 The whistleblower provisions in SOX essentially make it illegal to retaliate against whistleblowers who provide accurate information to law enforcement authorities.
 Because of this, many privately held companies have chosen to adopt an anonymous reporting system to ensure compliance with SOX’s whistleblower provisions.

 Can it Function as More Than a Whistleblower Hotline?

-As an anonymous employee hotline vendor, CMS provides your company a way to empower your employees and leadership, uncover problems, take action faster, and improve workplace satisfaction and retention.
+Yes.
+Our whistleblower hotline can serve many different functions.
+As an anonymous employee hotline, CMS provides your company a way to empower your employees and leadership, uncover problems and take action faster, and improve workplace satisfaction and retention.

 With our confidential phone and web-based reporting, you can ensure your company is compliant with SOX and provide a means to uncover problems.
-In addition, Continental Message Solution’s whistleblower hotline gives you the ability to take action before it’s too late.
+In addition, Continental Message Solution’s whistleblower hotline allows you to take action before it’s too late.